The Coldest Game: Production

 Filming took place from February to April 2018 in Warsaw.
 William Hurt, originally cast as Joshua Mansky, suffered an accident while returning from the film set to his apartment, just a few days into shooting, and was replaced by Bill Pullman.

 The Coldest Game was the last film produced by Piotr Woźniak-Starak, as the 39 year old died shortly before the premiere.
 His death was ruled an accident.
 The cause of death was head trauma caused by a "sharp-edged tool", and it was claimed that the movie producer fell off his boat into a lake and had his head crushed by the propeller of his own boat.
 His cell phone remained on the boat.
 A 27-year-old woman who was also on the boat survived, and the movie producer's bodyguard reportedly attempted suicide soon after.

 Release

-The film premiered on September 18, 2019 at the 44th Gdynia Film Festival to positive critics' reviews and was released in Polish theaters on November 8, 2019.
+The film premiered on September 18, 2019 at the 44th Polish Film Festival to positive critics' reviews and was released in Polish theaters on November 8, 2019.

 The international release was planned for early 2020.

 It was released globally via streaming on February 8, 2020 through Netflix for five years before its removal in February 2025.